-VI.
+VII.
 Course Requirements

-Course Format

-While this course is founded upon student participation - a critical aspect of your grade - it will utilize lectures, videos, guest presentations, and group exercises.
+Course Format.
+While this course is founded upon student participation - a critical aspect of your grade - it will utilize lectures, videos, and class discussions.
 As professional practitioners and advocates, it is essential for social workers to articulate ideas clearly and persuasively.
 It is important that everyone feel free to participate in classroom activities, discussion, and assignments.
 Learning involves dialogue and exchange, taking chances, sharing new ideas with others.
 Whether you recognize it or not, all of you are experts in some arenas of social work practice.
-All students are encouraged to participate through discussions in class, both small and large groups, and with the instructor during office hours.
+All students are encouraged to participate through discussions in class, both small and large groups, and with the instructor.

 This course requires graduate level reading, writing, and analytical skills.
-Students are to come to each class prepared to actively participate in discussions about reading assignments and previous lecture materials.
 The papers will be graded both on substance and on the ability of the student to write succinctly and in terms understandable to a wide audience.